OyinOlamide/Heart-Failure-Survival-Prediction-Using-Machine-Learning/README.md

-# SCA-Final-Project
-Machine Learning Model Building for final She Code Africa Internship
+Patient's Survival Using Machine Learning